redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 }
 ```

-...I have no words for how stupid this is.
+...This is tremendously stupid.
 These variable names are too complex, he barely uses any rust functions, and is making variables when he doesn't need them.

 Starting with namespace path and hostname, the functions describe themselves, so you don't need to make them a variable.
 Also, "wmi_con" could be renamed to the better name, "connection".
 You don't even need match, you can use the let-else syntax, stable since Rust 1.65.